alan-turing-institute/data-safe-haven/docs/source/design/architecture/sre_details.md

 :align: center
 ```

-The SREs use either `Microsoft Remote Desktop Services` or `Apache Guacamole` to provide a secure connection to the resources within the environment.
+The SREs use `Apache Guacamole` to provide a secure connection to the resources within the environment.
 Only the remote desktop server is accessible from outside the SRE.
 Connections to this are made via an SSL/TLS secured connection that requires the user to authenticate using credentials provided by the Data Safe Haven and validated with MFA.